<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 A worker in a snowy oil field speaking into a radio while pointing at equipment

 As the temperatures continue to drop and the frost sets in, the realization that winter is here has become clearer.
-The question of safety signs, personal protective gear (PPE), and how they are intended to protect us should be at the forefront of our minds as we navigate through the winter months, especially for workers who work outdoors.
-Beyond mere markers, these signs become essential to guiding workers through frosty environments where safety takes precedence.
+The question of safety signs, personal protective equipment (PPE), and their role in protecting workers should be at the forefront of discussions during the winter months, especially for those working outdoors.
+While the right PPE can prevent injuries, signs are essential for guiding workers through frosty environments where safety takes precedence.

 What is Cold Stress?